quynhdinh/cp/README.md

 # cp resources
-algorithms and data structures using in CP
+selected algorithms and data structures using in CP